raghul-ravi/adk-web-sample/README.md

 ## Notes

-- Always run ADK commands from the parent directory (adk-sampler), not from inside the agent directory
+- Always run ADK commands from the parent directory (adk-web-sample), not from inside the agent directory
 - The agent expects documents to be uploaded via the chat interface for VQA validation
 - The Docker setup includes volume mounting for development, allowing real-time code changes